spurushottam13/node-tree-rc/README.md

 ## Node Component
-* After Inital Render Each node maintain their own state using `useReducer` hook , so thating adding a node to one does not affect the state change of other node.
+* After Inital Render Each node maintain their own state using `useReducer` hook , so that adding a node to one does not affect the state change of other node.

 ## Custom Hook